square/square-connect-go-sdk/swagger/docs/OAuthApi.md

 > RenewTokenResponse RenewToken(ctx, body, clientId)
 RenewToken

 `RenewToken` is deprecated.
 For information about refreshing OAuth access tokens, see [Migrate from Renew to Refresh OAuth Tokens](https://developer.squareup.com/docs/oauth-api/migrate-to-refresh-tokens).
 Renews an OAuth access token before it expires.
-OAuth access tokens besides your application's personal access token expire after __30 days__.
-You can also renew expired tokens within __15 days__ of their expiration.
+OAuth access tokens besides your application's personal access token expire after 30 days.
+You can also renew expired tokens within 15 days of their expiration.
 You cannot renew an access token that has been expired for more than 15 days.
-Instead, the associated user must re-complete the OAuth flow from the beginning.  __Important:__ The `Authorization` header for this endpoint must have the following format:  ``` Authorization: Client APPLICATION_SECRET ```  Replace `APPLICATION_SECRET` with the application secret on the Credentials page in the [developer dashboard](https://developer.squareup.com/apps).
+Instead, the associated user must recomplete the OAuth flow from the beginning.  __Important:__ The `Authorization` header for this endpoint must have the following format:  ``` Authorization: Client APPLICATION_SECRET ```  Replace `APPLICATION_SECRET` with the application secret on the Credentials page in the [Developer Dashboard](https://developer.squareup.com/apps).

 ### Required Parameters